echo-lab/sharp/README.md

 ## Current Bugs
 - Creating a box and then moving the line it is on replaces text on the original line, not the moved line
 - Boxes don't work with multi line commands
-- Boxes don't work with p "" or xfade
 - Boxes don't adjust size when text overflows